1 to 12 of 539 Digital Images shown

 Primarily publicity photographs of Al Trace with his various bands and photographs of other entertainers with whom Trace worked, including Frankie Raymond, Kay Kaiser, and Toni Arden.
 Al Trace was a Chicago entertainer, band leader, songwriter and radio performer.
 Trace's musical groups included ...

 Clippings, artist correspondence, box office records, concert programs, and photographs of the Allied Arts Corporation.
-Known as Zelzer Management until 1948, Allied Arts Corporation was run by Harry and Sarah Zelzer and was responsible for bringing many important musicians, dancers and other per...
+Allied Arts Corporation management was taken over by Harry and Sarah Zelzer in 1948 and became the premier agency for bringing performing artists to Chicago.
+Important artists a...

 Alma Birmingham papers, 1907-1961

 Part of the Jane Addams Memorial Collection.
 Alma Birmingham was a Hull-House resident, a pianist and music teacher at the Hull-House Music School, 1922-42.
 The collection includes correspondence, photographs, recital programs, clippings and paintings.
 The materials pertain to music at Hull-House...

 Formed in 1921 by Chicago social leader Edith Rockefeller McCormick and composer Elinor Everest Freer to promote music, the American Opera Society of Chicago commissioned the translation of 23 operas in English.
 In its later incarnation it became a support group providing scholarships to rising o...

 Apollo Chorus of Chicago records

 Board minutes, various committee and financial reports, newsletters, publicity releases, correspondence, scrapbooks (9 v. with photographs and programs), and newsclippings of the Apollo Chorus of Chicago, formerly known as the Apollo Musical Club of Chicago.
 A significant portion materials relate...